JumaJuiceTime/CairnHack/adventures/conversions/the-sky-blind-spire.md

 - Exit back up the stairs to (**14**).

 ### Muck Flies
-6 HP, 6 STR, 12 DEX, 3 WIL, bite (d6), groups of d6 (_detachment_)
+6 HP, 6 STR, 12 AGL, 3 PRS, bite (d6), groups of d6 (_detachment_)
-- Enzymes do d6 DEX damage when pinned until STR save.
+- Enzymes do d6 AGL damage when pinned until STR save.

 ## 16-17.
 Hall of the Giants
 A messy hall with  bones littered about, a large cooking pot over a fire pit in the floor, rough sleeping mats made from hay, and also multiple giants.
 -  Exits leading to (**20**), hallway to (**18**), window high above ground (**5W**),blue tapestry covering doorway
 -  Giants are hungry and desperate, unable to leave the tower and distressed that their silver horde has shrunk.
-Still, they may be calmed with a WIL save by the group.
+Still, they may be calmed with a PRS save by the group.
 -  6 sacks of silver treasure, including a _Circlet of True-seeing_ (allows the wearer to see through the sky-blindness and spot invisible hungry spirits).

 ## Giants
-10 HP, 1 Armor, 17 STR, 6 DEX, 12 WIL
+10 HP, 1 Armor, 17 STR, 6 AGL, 12 PRS
 - Faroch is the armored leader.
 2 Armor, club (d10).
 - Sossa drinks molten lead.
 Molten lead spit (d10, ignores armor)
 - Affa & Isso feud with each other.
 Club (d10).